 The Company reviews all outstanding accounts receivable for collectability on a quarterly basis.
 An allowance for doubtful accounts is recorded for any amounts deemed uncollectable.
 The Company does not accrue interest receivable on past due accounts receivable.
-There was no allowance at December 31, 2010 and September 30, 2011.
+There was an allowance of \$6,041 at December 31, 2011 and \$0 at December 31, 2010.